My dad is Li Gang

 From China Digital Space

-From China Digital Space我爸爸是李刚 (wǒ bàba shì Lǐ Gāng): my father is Li Gang
+我爸是李刚 (wǒ bà shì Lǐ Gāng): my father is Li Gang

-This phrase became a massively popular and socially critical catchphrase following a tragic car accident that killed Chen Xiaofeng, a college girl in Hebei in October of 2010.
+Massively popular catchphrase from a tragic car accident that killed Chen Xiaofeng, a college girl in Hebei in October 2010.
 Chen had been in-line skating with a friend when they were both struck by a speeding car driven by intoxicated 22-year-old Li Qiming.
 The driver attempted to flee but was intercepted by security guards.
-Undeterred he yelled, “Sue me if you dare, my father is Li Gang!” and gave birth to one of China’s most popular Internet catchphrases to date.
-Li Gang is the deputy police chief in the Beishi district of Baoding, Hebei province; his son’s supposed immunity is an example of how the behavior of the governing second generation can lead to popular outrage.
+Undeterred, he yelled, “Sue me if you dare, my dad is Li Gang!” and gave birth to one of China’s most popular Internet catch phrases to date.
+Li Gang was the deputy police chief in the Beishi district of Baoding, Hebei; his son’s supposed immunity is an example of how the behavior of the governing second generation can lead to popular outrage.

-After Chen’s death a Chinese blogger known as Piggy Feet Beta began a contest inviting entrants to incorporate the phrase “my father is Li Gang” into classical Chinese poetry.
+After Chen’s death, Chinese blogger Piggy Feet Beta started a contest inviting entrants to incorporate the phrase “my dad is Li Gang” into classical Chinese poetry.
 The contest received over 6,000 entries and helped propel the phrase to memedom.

-In January of 2011, Li Qiming was sentenced to 6 years in prison.
+In January 2011, Li Qiming was sentenced to 6 years in prison.